Ségou: History

-The village of Ségou-Koro prospered after Biton Mamary Coulibaly became king in 1712 and founded the Ségou Empire (also known as the Bambara or Bamana Empire).
-Mungo Park became the first European known to have visited the village in 1796.
-The empire gradually declined and was conquered by El Hadj Umar Tall's Toucouleur Empire in 1861, then by the French Army Colonel Louis Archinard in 1890.

 Origin

 Ségou has contested origins.
 Some claim that the word Ségou come from "Sikoro", meaning to the foot of a shea butter tree.
-Others argue that it was named after Cheikou, a marabout who founded the city, while still other theories support the claim that Ségou was founded by the Bozo fishermen coming from the north, who established their villages along the Niger River.
+Others argue that it was named after Cheikou, a marabout who founded the city, while still other theories support the claim that Ségou was founded by the Bozo fishermen coming from the north in the 4th century, who established their villages along the Niger River.
 The 11th century CE saw an influx of the Soninke people, who were trying to escape from the collapse of the Ghana Empire, with Mandinka populations following.
-It is believed that Kaladian Coulibaly, founder of the Bambara Kingdom's Koulibaly dynasty established the first sedentary villages here at his time.
-The later Diarra dynasty moved the capital of the Bambara Kingdom to Ségou.

-Ségou Koro

-Ségou Koro is located about ten kilometres from Ségou, on the road to Bamako.
-Segou Koro was created by the founder of the Bambara dynasty.
-During the 17th century, Bambara coming from Djenné, led by Kaladian Coulibaly settled along the Niger River.
-Danfassari, Koulibaly's son continued his father's work by building his city there.
-After Koulibaly's death, his eldest grandson Mamari—also known as Biton—ruled the city and made it flourish.

 Bambara Empire

-The Bambaras from Djenné with Kaladian Coulibaly established their nation along the Niger River and founded the town of Ségou-Koro, which would serve as capital of the Bambara Empire.
-During during the time of the Bambara Empire, distinct urban architecture began to emerge at Ségou Koro, including mosques.
+Around 1650 Kaladian Coulibaly overthrew the ruling Koita dynasty and established a powerful if short-lived kingdom with Ségou-Koro as capital.

-One of Koulibaly's descendants, Mamary Coulibaly, also known as Bitòn, became the chief of his tòn, an association of men, sometime after 1700.
+One of Koulibaly's great-grandsons, Mamary Coulibaly, also known as Bitòn, became the chief of his tòn, an association of men, sometime after 1700.
 By 1712, Bitòn had used his military strength to displace local elders and expand the Bambara Empire.
 In the subsequent decades, he expanded its territory to encompass regional commerce centers such as Macina and Djenné.
 The city of Timbuktu would become a tributary state to Bitòn's Bambara Empire.
+At this time Segou was capital of the Bambara Empire, and a distinct urban architecture began to emerge at Ségou Koro, including mosques.

-After Bitòn's death in 1755, Ngolo Diarra, who was reportedly one of the Coulibaly family slaves, won a brief civil war, and took control the Bambara Empire.
-Ngolo Diarra established the Diarra dynasty, which ruled Ségou until the mid-19th century.
+After Bitòn's death in 1755 a period of instability followed, during which the capital of the Empire moved repeatedly.
+In 1766 Ngolo Diarra, a former slave and warrior, took control the Bambara Empire and inaugurated a period of prosperity.
+The Diarra dynasty ruled Ségou until the mid-19th century.
 He moved the kingdom's capital from Segou-Koro to Ségou-Sikoro, close to the site of the current city.

-By around 1800, the Bambara Empire conquered Timbuktu.